Thailand - Random Thoughts Page 2

 Having got everything together I returned to the Department of Transportation (with my Thai friend).
 We presented my paperwork only to be told there was a form to fill in - no problem - but also that I needed to do some tests and I couldn't do them now so I would have to return again.

 We returned for a third time, having completed the form, ready for me to do the tests.
 At first they didn't seem to want to help me but my friend pleaded and they agreed.
 I was led to a room containing the test equipment.
-Everything was explained - in Thai - and I caught about 5% of what was said.
+Everything was explained - in Thai.

 The first test was to measure my reaction time.
 Under the desk were two pedals.
 Pushing the accelerator lit a green light and when it turned red I had to hit the brake.
 My reaction time was measured and was OK apparently.